andris-lejasmeiers/swift/index.md

   represented by their corresponding escape sequence.
 * Tab characters are not used for [Indentation](#indentation).

-Whitespace characters in all lines are trimmed to prevent noise in diffs.
+Whitespace characters in all lines are trimmed.

 ### Special Escape Sequences